-I have lots of scrap papers and I love drawing out new projects and garden plans on graph paper, but they are all over the place and I can never seem to find them when I want them.
-Or I’ll spend tons of time scrolling through past Facebook posts or blog posts hoping to put a date to when I harvested tomatoes or got that first egg.
+I have lots of scrap paper as I love drawing out new projects and garden plans on graph paper, but they are all over the place and I can never seem to find them when I want them.
+Sometimes I’ll spend tons of time scrolling through past Facebook posts or blog posts hoping to put a date to when I harvested tomatoes or got that first egg.
 Sound familiar?
 I am normally a pretty organized person and I know I would love a journal once I start it, but I tend to procrastinate new projects.
 I decided the best way to force myself to do it was to write a blog post – so let’s do this together!

 What is a farm journal and why do I need one?